AaltoML/android-viotester/README.md

 ## Copyright

 The files under `app/src/arcore` that say so at the top of the file, are Licensed under Apache 2 (&copy; Google).
 They have been copied from the ARCore SDK examples.
-To see how they have been modified from their original versions, see the Git commit history or comments beginning with "NOTE".
+To see how they have been modified from their original versions, see comments beginning with "NOTE".

+The original code in this repository is also licensed under Apache 2.0.